PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* Another "missing" correlation is between U(r) and the alpha value.
+The results are in ``for_article /fig2`` and show that even for low alpha values the distribution of U(r) is quite large, which is a bit surprising.

+* I added a couple of functions in ``alpha_shapes/alpha_vs_topodist.py`` that plot a scatterplot of alpha values vs topological distance just to see whether there's any correlation.
+As expected, it's not too strong but there's a slight upwards trend, meaning that the further away you are from the soma the higher you alpha value is.

 * We tried to identify the direct connection between collision and alpha values in ``correlate_ coll_alpha.py``.
 We're looking at the entire neuron and plotting the relations of collisions and alpha values per axon\dendrite.
 We also normalize these aggregated probabilities with